Nothing9495/wtgutil/README.md

 See [Q&A](Ques.md)
 # Contributing
 **It is welcomed to make contributions to this project by create Pull Requests or submit an issue.**
+# Clarification
+You may notice there's a number of commits in this repo.
+I had to admit I spent a lot of ***"fragment time"*** working on this README, and whenever I had to leave, I did a commit to save the changes.
+I'm trying to minimize this as best I can.
+This will decrease as the README nears completion.
+Please forgive me.
 # License
 This project follows the [GNU GPLv3](LICENSE)